 They’re Coming For You

-In 1955, Nakamura Manufacturing Company of Tokyo, Japan is founded by Masaya Nakamura as a installer and operator of merry-go-rounds perched atop a department store in Yokohama.
+In 1955, Nakamura Manufacturing Company of Tokyo, Japan is founded by Masaya Nakamura as an installer and operator of merry-go-rounds perched atop a department store in Yokohama.
+In 1966 they begin licensing Disney characters for their rides.
 The company name is changed to Namco in 1972, and they establish a videogame presence with the purchase of the Japanese subsidiary of Atari Inc. in 1974.
 In 1979 engineers throughout the company are teamed together to create the company’s first internally designed videogame, including Akira Takundai and Hurashi Nagumo.
 They design an arcade game that pushes the use of full RGB colour in arcade games, as opposed to being merely replicated with the use of coloured overlays on the screen, al la Space Invaders.
 As in Invaders, Galaxian has players controlling a ship left and right along the bottom of the screen and firing at lines of aliens above, but this time the enemy is no sitting duck.
 They actually leave formation and swoop down the screen after you, dropping bombs all the way.

 The game creates quite a crazed sensation inside Namco during its development, and once released Galaxian continues to be a stupendous hit in the arcades, with Namco going on to produce some of the most popular arcade titles of all time.
 Their first video game has wide-ranging influence across the scene, including the team at Nintendo who will eventually produce the Famicom in Japan a few years later.